-While a large portion of the Bird Sanctuary opened July 30, 2015, some areas still remain closed to public, due to continuing remediation efforts.
-For your safety and our wildlife’s protection, please stay on marked trails and obey all signage.
+While a large portion of the Bird Sanctuary is now opened, the north field still remains closed to public due to continuing remediation efforts.

 Reminder: Inglewood Bird Sanctuary is a natural environment - no dogs permitted on site (except assistance dogs).

 ||2425 9 Ave.
 S.E.|